 Our mission is to preserve and restore the diverse, historic environment of Shaw's 7th and 9th Street commercial corridors, offering residents and visitors a better place to live, work, shop, play, and pray.

-Shaw Main Streets is made up of a network of dedicated Board Members and volunteers, college and university interns, and a paid executive director (the organization's only employee) who have been working to revitalize Shaw's commercial corridors since 2003.
+Shaw Main Streets is made up of a network of dedicated Board Members and volunteers, college and university interns, and a paid executive director (the organization's only fulltime employee) who have been working to revitalize Shaw's historic commercial corridors.
 It is a 501(c)(3) organization operating a local program of the DC Main Streets program, funded in part by the D.C.
 Department of Small and Local Business Development.
-A certified national Main Street program, Shaw Main Streets utilizes the National Trust for Historic Preservation's proven Four-Point Approach to revitalization.
-This is a time-tested and comprehensive strategy that addresses the variety of issues and problems that challenge commercial districts and has generated billions of dollars in private investment nationwide.
+An accredited national Main Street program, Shaw Main Streets utilizes the National Trust for Historic Preservation's proven Four-Point Approach to revitalization.
+This is a time-tested and comprehensive strategy that addresses the variety of issues and problems that challenge commercial districts and has generated many billions of dollars in private investment nationwide since 1980.

-Included in the many ongoing tasks carried out by Shaw Main Streets are: providing training and technical assistance to new and established businesses in order to help make their operations more sustainable; cleaning up streets and sidewalks, planting flowers and trees, installing tree guards, and coordinating other streetscape improvements; facilitating the design and implementation of storefront renovations and signage improvements; organizing events to promote the neighborhood and businesses and attract visitors to the area (tastings, open houses, theme occasions); conducting surveys to determine desired and needed businesses; and business recruitment.
+Included in the many ongoing tasks carried out by Shaw Main Streets are: providing training, technical and financial assistance to new and established businesses in order to help make their operations more sustainable; cleaning up streets and sidewalks, planting flowers and trees, installing tree guards, and coordinating other streetscape improvements; facilitating the design and implementation of storefront renovations and signage improvements; organizing events to promote the neighborhood and businesses and attract visitors to the area (festivals, tastings, open houses, theme occasions); conducting surveys to determine desired and needed businesses; business recruitment and promotion; assistance with permitting, licensing and grant applications; commissioning and encouraging the installation of new public art, including murals and sculpture; advocating for the restoration and adaptive reuse of the neighborhood’s historic buildings and the renovation and construction of affordable housing; and researching and promoting the neighborhood’s rich heritage; and recommending public safety and infrastructure improvements.

 Shaw Main Streets’ work has yielded great returns: new coffee shops, restaurants, art galleries, bars, yoga studios, pet stores, law firms, banks, bakeries, hair salons, boutiques, garden centers, tobacconists, and insurance agencies have all opened with direct support and assistance from Shaw Main Streets.